This post may contain affiliate links. Read my policy page for more information.

 Prepare the tapioca pearls: Follow the package instructions to cook the boba pearls.
 Once cooked, drain and rinse them with cold water to remove any excess starch.
 Transfer the pearls to a bowl, stir in the maple syrup, and set aside.

-Prepare the matcha mixture: In a separate bowl, whisk the matcha green tea powder with hot water until it's well blended and frothy.
-You can use either a matcha whisk (bamboo whisk) or a milk frother to ensure there are no clumps.
-Add ¼ cup of coconut milk, or milk of choice, to the matcha and mix thoroughly.
+Prepare the matcha mixture: In a separate bowl, whisk the matcha green tea powder with hot water until it’s well blended and frothy.
+You can use either a matcha whisk (bamboo whisk) or a milk frother to ensure there are no clumps (here’s how to make matcha without a whisk).
+Add 1/4 cup of coconut milk, or milk of choice, to the matcha and mix thoroughly.

 Insert a wide bubble tea straw into the glass and gently stir to mix the boba tapioca pearls with the matcha mixture.